opentok/opentok-react-native/docs/OTSubscriber.md

 | children | Function | No | A render prop allowing individual rendering of each stream

 ## Properties
+  * **scaleBehavior** (String) - The scale behavior of the subscriber view.
+By default, the value is "fill" which will scale the video to fill the entire view, with cropping as needed.
+The value "fit" will shrink the video (pillarboxing), so that the entire video is contained in the view.

   * **subscribeToAudio** (Boolean) — Whether to subscribe to audio.

   * **subscribeToVideo** (Boolean) — Whether to subscribe video.